MohamedKiouaz/fps_highlights/ReadMe.md

 ### Can I use your dataset?

-My dataset is not public for now but it will be in a near future.
-I'm currently working on a way to make it available to everyone.
+My dataset is not public for now.
+If you need it, you can contact me and I will send it to you.

 That being said, I play in french, high settings, 4K and record at 60fps.
 You and me probably don't have the same brightness either.
 In my dataset, there is a few images of my old 1080p setup, but most of them are from my current setup.
 This means that the images in my dataset are *probably* not compatible with your game settings.
 You will need to supplement the dataset with your own images.

-THAT BEING SAID, let's build a dataset together !
-Once you have sorted your own images, you can send them to me and I will add them to the dataset.
-This way, we can all benefit from a better dataset.
+You can also send me your images and I will add them to the dataset.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 For now, I am looking at 2 things:
 - Changing the repo to make the software work with most FPS (with hit markers).
 This needs to be done without changing the current code too much.